 Now simply click the radio button to disable System Protection.
 (Note again that this is probably a bad idea).

+That should be all you need to do.
 Now you’ve got system restore disabled.
 Living on the edge, eh?